openshift/enhancements/enhancements/art/flexibly-enforcing-product-build-constraints-in-ci.md

 - Within a given z-stream, allow users to pick a minor (eg. 1.15.1 vs 1.15.2) version of golang.
   Instead, this proposal will ensure that the latest available patch level of the golang builder image provided by the Red Hat golang team is used.
-- To solve the problem of building upstream Dockerfiles locally with tools like "podman build".
+- Solve the problem of building upstream Dockerfiles locally with tools like "podman build".
   With the current implementation, a Dockerfile which does not install any RPMs will build correctly (in alignment with ART and CI) if the engineer is logged into the api.ci registry.
   However, attempts to install RPM dependencies within a Dockerfile will fail as the yum